Relational Abstractions Based on Labeled Union-Find

 In the middle of this spectrum lie weakly-relational abstractions.
 They only store relations between pairs of variables.
 For example, octagons store relations ±x±yc\pm x \pm y \leqslant c for some constant cc.
 These abstractions are faster than polyhedra, but still expensive, in large part due to having to compute a transitive closure to find all known relations, which costs O(X3)\mathcal O(|\mathbb X|^3).

 Our goal is to find a new family of relational abstract domains that are cheaper than the weakly-relational domains.
 For this, a central question is can we compute the expensive transitive closure much more cheaply?
 The answer is yes, if we assume that the relation obtained on each path between two variables is always the same.
-This allows eliminating the vast majority of relations, we only need to store a spanning tree and can still recover any arbitrary relation in amortized almost-constant time, using a variation of the efficient union-find data structure.
+This allows eliminating the vast majority of relations, we only need to store a spanning tree and can still recover any arbitrary relation in amortized almost-constant time, using a variation of the efficient union-find data structure, that we call the labeled union-find.

 The labeled union-find relational abstraction